IgnacioQuevedo/BlogsPlatform/README.md

-# BlogApp
+# CodePulse

-Welcome to BlogApp — the ideal platform for writers and readers.
+Welcome to CodePulse — the ideal platform for writers and readers.
 Whether you're looking to share your thoughts or explore new content, BlogApp offers a seamless experience for both.

 🚀 **Key Features**